Sarah Churchwell: Career

 Her books include The Many Lives of Marilyn Monroe (2004); and Careless People: Murder, Mayhem and the Invention of The Great Gatsby (2013) about F. Scott Fitzgerald.

-Her television appearances include on Newsnight, Question Time, The Review Show, and The Sharp End with Clive Anderson.
-C-Span, the Today Show (NBC), BBC Politics Live, Sunday Morning Live, This Week, Sky News, BBC Breakfast, The Cinema Show, the Sunday Programme, ITV This Morning, the Culture Show, the DVD Collection, and Before the Booker.
-She has contributed to many documentaries including BBC2’s Novels that Shaped Our World (2019), Icons, with Kathleen Turner (2019), Unfinished Masterpieces (2014), Arena’s T. S. Eliot, The Rules of Film Noir, and Great Poets: In Their Own Words, and the feature film Love, Marilyn (d: Liz Garbus, 2012).

-Radio appearances include the Today Programme, Front Row, Any Questions, Woman’s Hour, The Jeremy Vine show, BBC World Service, Radio Five Live, The Verb, Free Word, BBC Radio 3 Free Thinking, BBC Radio 3 Essays, BBC Radio 4 In Our Time and Great Lives, among many others.
+Radio appearances include the BBC Radio 4 In Our Time.
 She has written and presented Radio 4 documentaries on Henry James, the American Dream and America First, The Great Gatsby, When Harry Met Sally, and Radio 3 essays on Screen Goddesses (2017) and Screen Gods (2019).